joe-glasgow/node-site/README.md

 to grab required dependencies.

-The following command will compile the Sass:
+The following command will compile the Sass from the main directory:

     $ gulp sass